 The HSA and Medicare Exception

-Money in this savings account can be used for certain medical expenses for the policyholder or any dependents.
+As we mentioned above, money in this savings account can be used for certain medical expenses for the policyholder or any dependents.
 Both the employee and the employer can contribute into this account, up to the allowed limits set by the IRS.
 Group health insurance plans paired with health savings accounts have become very popular in the last ten years.

-Unfortunately Medicare Part A is a form of insurance.
+Unfortunately Medicare Part A is a form of health insurance.
 The IRS does not allow the employee or the employer to continue contributing into a health savings account for any employee who enrolls in ANY form of Medicare (Part A, B, C or D).

 If you want to continue contributing into your health savings account after age 65, you should not enroll in any part of Medicare.
 Then you can continue to make contributions into the health savings account even past age 65.
 You will continue to be able to make those contribution tax-free.